Elompenta/antpool-php-api/README.md

     $ cp config.sample.php config.php
     $ vim config.php

-Register you Public-API-Key on the current Proxy API. (see limitation - we work on a solution to solve this issue)\
+Register your Public-API-Key on the current Proxy API. (see limitation - we work on a solution to solve this issue)\
 http://maaapi.mooo.com/info/

 # Update